-If we fail to compete effectively our products will not contribute significant revenues.
+If we fail to compete effectively, our products will not contribute significant revenues.

 Our competitors are engaged in all areas of drug discovery throughout the world, are numerous, and include, among others, major pharmaceutical companies and specialized biopharmaceutical firms.
+Other companies are engaged in developing antisense technology.
 Our competitors may succeed in developing drug candidates that are more effective than any drug candidates that we are developing.
-These competitive developments could make our products obsolete or non-competitive.
+These competitive developments could make our products obsolete or noncompetitive.

 Our GeneTrove division competes with others in the use of antisense technology for gene target validation and gene functionalization, as well as with other technologies useful for target validation and gene functionalization.
-Our competition may provide services having more value to potential customers or may more effectively market their services to such potential customers.
+Our competition may provide services having more value to potential customers or may market their services more effectively to such potential customers.
 In either case, our gene functionalization and target validation businesses may not contribute to our financial performance as planned.